keithvassallomt/parsec-aws-automation/README.md

 5. Parsec will now install a bunch of stuff, including DirectX 11, Chrome, Parsec an d 7zip.
 When Parsec is installed, you'll see the Parsec client - go ahead and login.
 The login won't work at first, but you'll receive an e-mail asking you to confirm your location.
 Click on **Approve your new location** once you get the email, then login to Parsec on your gaming server.

 6. Eventually you'll see a pop-up for Razer Synapse - asking you to login.
-According to Parsec you don't need to login here, but I was never able to get it to work without doing that.
+According to Parsec you don't need to login here, but I was never able to get it to work without doing that on Windows Server 2016.
 So just login with a Razer account.
 You'll soon see the Razer Surround sound app opened.
-Go ahead and close it.
+Go ahead and close it. **Note: You don't need to login on Windows Server 2019**.

 ![Parsec cloud prep tool 3](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/ps3.png)

-7. Now what's supposed to happen at this stage is that the Parsec script carries on, but in my experience, it doesn't.
+7. Now what's supposed to happen at this stage is that the Parsec script carries on - and on Windows Server 2019 that's what will happen.
+However, in my experience, this doesn't work on Windows Server 2016.
 The only way I could get it to work is to right-click on the Razer Synapse software in the notification area in the Windows taskbar, and choose **Close Razer Synapse**.

 ![Parsec cloud prep tool 4](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/ps4.png)